shivannis/xandr-docs-public/xandr-docs/articles/monetize/floor-optimization.md

 ---
-title : Floor Optimization
+title: Floor Optimization
-description : The article explains the process of enabling floor optimization for any floor rule and outlines how it maximizes seller revenue.
-It achieves this by calculating a hard floor that is determined by the individual impression's value to the seller. ms.date: 10/28/2023
+description: The article details how enabling floor optimization, based on individual impression value, maximizes seller revenue by establishing a calculated hard floor for any floor rule. ms.date: 10/28/2023
 ---